Jump to a section:

 We focus prayers on the needs of our community both as a congregation and outside our walls.
 Each week we ask you to pray for the ministries and health of a church in our city, as well as a group of people who are likely to need the extra prayer support.

-Wichita Area Church: University Congregational Church
+Wichita Area Church: St Mary’s Orthodox Church

 Additional Resources